BNkosi/odin/README.md

 ## :memo: License ##

-This project is under license from MIT.
+This project is under an Apache-2.0 license.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/BNkosi" target="_blank">Bulelani Nkosi</a> and <a href="https://github.com/carynpialat" target="_blank">Caryn Pialt</a>